godby-group/idea-public/doc/tutorial/get.rst

 iDEA includes some Fortran extensions, which are built automatically the first time you run it.
-If the default options for the compiler, libraries etc.  do not work for your platform, you will need to adapt the options for one of the available architectures in the :code:`iDEA/arch` folder.
-Then set the :code:`ARCH` variable in the :code:`iDEA/Makfile` to your desired architecture.
+If the default options for the compiler, libraries etc.  do not work for your platform, you will need to adapt the options for one of the available architectures in :code:`iDEA/arch/<your architecture>.mk`.
+Then :code:`export ARCH=<your architecture>` in order to tell iDEA to use this architecture file.

 Generating documentation
 ------------------------